samueljohnbarr/Capstone/Technical Report.md

 <h2 id="dd&t">Design, Development and Testing</h2>

 <h3 id="design">Design</h3><br>
 The software design pattern this simulator implements is a simple Model-View-Controller pattern.
 The classes used in this simulator are also named as such, along with a Body class.
-The benefits of this are two fold: the design is tried and true, and by keeping with convention, any future changes made by later individuals should be more straightforward to impliment.
+The benefits of this are two fold: the design is tried and true, and by keeping with convention, any future changes made by later individuals should be more straightforward to approach.
 <hr>
 <h3 id="d&b">Development and Breakdown</h3><br>
 To accomplish all the goals we had for this project, we decided to divide and conquer.
 Josh started with the front-end design, and Sam started at the back, both working on separate ends to eventually tie together with a Controller.
+When we came together, we started with a single planet, Earth,  going around a circular orbit within its orbital period (365.25 days).
+Calculating how much to step for one day in terms of an angle was derived by dividing the days in a year by the degrees in a circle.
+We then started making circular orbits elliptical using math from [3].
+Calculating offset orbits and mapping x and y positioning given an angle was found from [1].
+Once all the groundwork math was in place, all we had to do was instantiate the other planets and the math takes over the rest.
 Below is a break down of what each class does starting from back-end to front.
 <br>

 <h3 id="body"><b><u>Body</u></b></h3><br>